zhitkovkostya/zhitkovkostya/README.md

 # Konstantin Zhitkov - @zhitkovkostya
 Hi there!
 I am Konstantin 👋

 I am a passionate software engineer and in love with learning new skills!
 My sphere of interests is mostly related to frontend development.
-Right now I am working on an application to manage .
-Apart from that I am fascinated by playing football, volleyball, poker, reading books and gradually broadening my horizons.
+Right now I am working on an open source component library written in React.
+Apart from that I am fascinated by watching movies from Criterion Collection, reading books and travelling around the world.

 About me: